You don't need to remortgage your house to spruce up your pride and joy. The best mountain bike upgrades guaranteed to be good for your bike.

 6. Gear cables and outer

 Cables stretch over time and water and grit can get inside the outer too, making even the poshest of shifters clunky.
-Swap them out for a Shimano mtb gear cable set.
+Swap them out for a Shimano or Jagwire or Fibrax mtb gear cable set.

 7. Plastic pedals